 Jalapenos are delicious and add some needed flavor to your food.
-But what if you bought a whole lot of them and now you don’t know what to do with them.
+But what if you bought a whole lot of them and now you don’t know what to do with them?
 Not to mention that if you grew a lot of jalapenos then you must be asking- can you freeze jalapenos from the garden?

 Yes, it’s possible to do so.
 If you just ask- can I freeze Jalapenos?
-Then know that it’s possible to freeze both grown and store-bought jalapenos.
+They know that it’s possible to freeze both grown and store-bought jalapenos.
 So let us find out all the different ways you can get it done and what kind of peppers can you even freeze.

 Do peppers freeze well?

 Peppers indeed freeze well and so freezing improves their shelf life.
 You will be able to use the peppers, even after their season is over.
 But now the question of Can you freeze jalapeno chilies?
-Must have been transformed to the best way to freeze jalapenos?
+Must have been transformed into the best way to freeze jalapenos?

-Now, the best way to freeze jalapeno peppers is to ensure that there’s the minimum to nil oxygen going into the sealed bags.
+Now, the best way to freeze jalapeno peppers is to ensure that there’s minimum to nil oxygen going into the sealed bags.
 Our goal here is to eliminate oxygen from entering the bag as much as possible since that will decay your peppers and thicker silicon bags will indeed make it possible.
 But if you can’t get them then normal Ziploc bags are fine as well.

 Now it’s the time to slice them.
 A lot of people tend to ask- can you freeze sliced jalapenos?
 Know that it’s possible to freeze them sliced.
 But can you freeze jalapenos whole?
 Yes, that’s possible as well.
 The method you take depends on the refrigerator space you have.